judsonlmoore/judsonlmoore.com/_posts/travel/destinations/brazil/2017-06-06-belo-horizonte-travel-guide.markdown

 There are many museums in Belo Horizonte, but perhaps the most unique is the [Museu do metal](http://www.mmgerdau.org.br/explore-o-museu/).
 This museum tells the history of metal in Brazil.
 The precious ores have been at the heart of Brazil's economic success, and their ability to be among the world's emerging superpowers.
 The museum is a modern structure with **breathtaking architecture, play on light, reflection, and metal of every shape, size, and color**.

-{% cloudinary /assets/images/2017/04/Belo-Horizonte-Brasil-Minas-Gerais-Museu-do-metal.jpg alt="Belo Horizonte, Brasil, Minas Gerais, Museu do metal" description="Belo Horizonte, Brasil, Minas Gerais, Museu do metal.
+{% cloudinary default /assets/images/2017/04/Belo-Horizonte-Brasil-Minas-Gerais-Museu-do-metal.jpg alt="Belo Horizonte, Brasil, Minas Gerais, Museu do metal" description="Belo Horizonte, Brasil, Minas Gerais, Museu do metal.
 Courtesy [Embratur Image Bank](https://www.flickr.com/photos/visitbrasil/)." %}

 ## Arts, crafts, and rainbows make a splash